 Selective deficiency of IgA

 Selective deficiency of IgA is the most common immune deficiency disorder.
-Persons with this disorder have low or absent levels of a blood protein called immunoglobulin A.
+Persons with this disorder have a low or absent level of a blood protein called immunoglobulin A.

 Causes of Selective deficiency of IgA

 IgA deficiency is usually inherited, which means it is passed down through families.
 However, cases of drug-induced IgA deficiency have been reported.

 Many people with selective IgA deficiency have no symptoms.

 If a person does have symptoms, they may include frequent episodes of: